JasonEtco/flintcms-site/_posts/docs/templating-reference/2017-06-03-entrymodel.md

 A slugified version of the title of the entry.

 ### `url`
-The url to the entry.
+The URL to the entry.
 This is currently `:sectionSlug/:entrySlug`.

 ### `dateCreated`
 A UNIX timestamp for when the field was created.